-Resources of Baltimore. - The ship Lafayette, Hardie, which cleared at the custom-house yesterday, (says the American,) for the Pacific ocean, carries out a cargo worth upwards of one hundred and sixty thousand dollars.
-It consists chiefly of cotton goods, much the larger portion of which has been made at the manufacturing estab. lishments in the vicinity of Baltimore .--These goods are preferred, and are cheaper than the British; and the quantity carried out in the Lafayette may represent more than 100.000 dollars of bread-stuffs and meats, exported in a much improved and more profitable state.
+Resources of Baltimore. - The ship La fayette, Hardie, which cleared at the cus tom-house yesterday, (says the American,) for the Pacific ocean, carries out a cargo worth upwards of one hundred and sixty thousand dollars.
+It consists chiefly of cotton goods, much the larger portion of which the Degree of Doctor of Medicine was Captain Paine, of the Revenue Cutter has been made at the manufacturing estabgentlem u, who had passed their examina- unfortunately capsized, on the 16th inst, These goods are preferred, and are cheapwhen off the High Point of Cumberland ried out in the Lafayette may represent Island.
+The Cutter at the time was un- more than 100,000 dollars of bread-stuffs der easy sail, but such was the force of the and meats, exported in a much improved